lesliechung88/edgexfoundry-k8s/README.md

 ### Step 1: Grant executable permissions in the bin directory
 chmod -R +x ./bin

-### Step 2: edit config file
+### Step 2: Modify config file

-edit edgex.conf, change NFS_HOST to your nfs server real IP
+edit edgex.conf, modify NFS_HOST to your nfs server real IP
-edit hosts, change IPs to your k8s master host IP
+edit hosts, modify IPs to your k8s master host IP

+### Step 3: Put images into images directory

+In directory of images holds using images which is defined in *-deploy.yaml file in  directory of edgex-service

+### Step 4: Modify deploy files

+In the directory of edgex-service ,modify image to yours in *-deploy.yaml file

-### Step 3: Perform the installation
+### Step 5: Perform the installation

 cd ./bin
 ./install-edgex-master.sh